-- Overview and Links to Data: ohiolmi.com/Home/LAUS/LAUSHome Under Employment/Unemployment and Local Area Unemployment Statistics, includes links to the Ranking Report, Civilian Labor Force Estimates by County and City, Ohio and U.S. Employment Situation, Rate Map, and Unemployment Rate Methodology. - Data Search Tool: ohio/mic.com/Data Search Users can search, review, and download current and historical data for Ohio's counties, MSAs, cities with populations of 25,000 or more, JobsOhio regions and workforce development areas, as well as the state and nation.
+Overview and Links to Data: ohiolmi.com/Home/LAUS/LAUSHome Under Employment/Unemployment and Local Area Unemployment Statistics provides the Ranking Report, Civilian Labor Force Estimates by County and City, Ohio and U.S. Employment Situation, Rate Map, and Unemployment Rate Methodology.

+Data Search Tool: ohiolmi.com/DataSearch Users can search, review, and download current and historical data for Ohio's counties, MSAs, cities with populations of 25,000 or more, JobsOhio regions and workforce development areas, as well as the state and nation.

-Uses and users of LAUS data:
+Uses and Users of LAUS:

-- The federal government uses the data to determine state and local funding allocations and eligibility for assistance. - States use the data to determine funding allocations to local areas. - State and local governments use the data for planning and budgetary purposes and to determine the need for local employment and training services. - Private employers, researchers, the media, and others use the data to assess local labor market developments and make comparisons across areas and over time. - Businesses and individuals use the data for worksite and residence location decisions.
+- The federal government uses the data to determine state and local funding allocations and eligibility for assistance. - States use the data to determine funding allocations to local areas. - State and local governments use the data for planning and budgetary purposes and to determine the need for local employment and training services. - Private employers, researchers, the media, and others use the data to assess local labor market developments and make comparisons across areas and over time. - Businesses and individuals use the data for worksite- and residence-location decisions.